Fort de Bicêtre: Description

-The forts were cited in advance of the city walls to keep an enemy out of artillery range of the capital.
+The forts were sited in advance of the city walls to keep an enemy out of artillery range of the capital.
 As a result of shortages of money, manpower and materièl, some of the forts' armament and personnel were drawn from the Navy.

 The Fort de Bicêtre was initially commanded by naval Capitaine de Frégate Fournier, with an armament of 86 artillery pieces.
 Like many locations around Paris, the ground under the fort had been tunneled and quarried for stone.
 These quarries were sealed or fortified.
 Like all of the detached forts, the Fort de Bicêtre was composed of an enclosing masonry wall with battlements and interior earth embankments, and was surrounded by a cleared glacis.
 With an area of 25 ha, the fort is pentagonal in shape, enclosed by a wall, ditch and counterscarp.

 Entry and drawbridge

 The fort is entered by a large gate with flanking guardhouses.
 A counterweighted Poncelet drawbridge originally spanned the ditch.